Coiot/cbr-main/src/albums/s2/epsiode20part1.md

 - scene_number: 83
   scene_title: "It’ll Work This Time, Promise"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part1-scene83.jpg
-  narration: "<p>Jumbi, emboldened by the Gallic failure to take his home, decided to pick back up the torch of freedom that Alexander once held, that Lili'uokalani took up in turn.
+  narration: "<p>Jumbi, emboldened by the Gallic failure to take his home, decided to pick back up the torch of freedom that Stephen once held, that Lili'uokalani took up in turn.
 As far as he was concerned, this could not kill him, for he died long ago when the Vandals broke his capital.
 He had been dead for centuries.
 Now, in this moment, he lived again.</p>"
 - scene_number: 84
   scene_title: "A LISA Fangame"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part1-scene84.jpg